DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Experimental Study

 \section{Experimental Study}

-\begin{remark} At this point, it is important to emphasize that Assumptions \ref{assum:cp_assum} and \ref{assum:reachability} are only necessary for theoretical analyses.
-None of our experiments enforce these constraints, and, in fact, violate them in almost all cases considered. \end{remark}

-\textbf{Baselines and tuning.} We compare DARLING against the state-of-the-art PS-RL methods summarized in Table~\ref{table:reg_bounds}, including both prior-free detection--restart approaches (e.g., MASTER) and prior-based restart methods (e.g., RestartQ-UCB / LSVI-UCB-Restart and their variants).
+\textbf{Baselines and tuning.} We compare DARLING against the state-of-the-art PS-RL methods summarized in Table~\ref{table:reg_bounds}, including both prior-free and prior-based approaches.
+Even though MASTER's analysis indicates a flaw, we still compare with it as a prior-free baseline.
 All baselines are tuned following their respective original papers.
-DARLING employs the Bernoulli GLR detector as the $\mathrm{GDT}$ and uses a threshold, $\beta_{\mathrm{GLR}}(n,\delta_F)=\log(n^{3/2}/{\delta_\mathrm{F}})$ with $\delta_F=1/\sqrt{T}$.
-Finally, as per Theorem \ref{thrm:darling_reg} we set $\alpha_{k} =\sqrt{kdH}/(2\sqrt{T}\log^2 T)$.

-\textbf{DARLING instantiations.} We instantiate DARLING with an order-optimal stationary base learner in each regime.
+DARLING employs the sub-Bernoulli GLR \citep{besson2022efficient} as the detector $\mathcal{D}$ and uses a threshold, $\beta_{\mathrm{GLR}}(n,\delta_F)=\log(n^{3/2}/{\delta_\mathrm{F}})$ with $\delta_F=1/\sqrt{T}$.
+Finally, we set $\alpha_k$ according to Theorems \ref{thrm:darling_reg}, \ref{thrm:darling_reg_lin_mdps}.
+We instantiate DARLING with an order-optimal stationary base learner in each regime.
 For tabular MDPs we use UCB-MQ~\citep{menard2021ucbmq}, and for linear MDPs we use LSVI-UCB++~\citep{he2023lsviucbplusplus}.
-For change detection we employ the GLR test, using the sub-Bernoulli variant ~\citep{besson2022efficient} for both reward and transition streams.
 Rewards are already bounded in $[0,1]$.
-For transition detection, we feed successor-feature coordinates into the detector after mapping each feature value to $[0,1]$ via $(x+1)/2$ (see Section \ref{sec:problem_form}).
+For transition detection, we feed successor-feature coordinates into the detector after mapping each feature value to $[0,1]$.

-\textbf{Environments.} We evaluate on two standard ``combination-lock'' benchmarks that are designed to be \emph{exploration-hard}: (i) the Bidirectional Diabolical Combination Lock variant of~\citet{mao2022restartqucb} for tabular MDPs, and (ii) the Chain Combination Lock of~\citet{zhou2021lowerboundlin} for linear MDPs.
-In both benchmarks, the worst-case probe states may only be reached through rare action prefixes.
-While this can lead to exponential sample complexity in the worst case, our experiments show that DARLING remains empirically effective and substantially outperforms existing alternatives on these environments.
-Full environment details are provided in the Appendix.